bartobri/spring-server/README.md

 An example is provided that demonstrates the creation and triggering of one of each of the four classes of custom functions.
-The customized client and server examples are located in the example directory.
+The customized client and server examples are located in the following directory.

 ```
 spring-server/src/example